-In consideration of breast cancer being the deadliest cancers among women, Almajalid et al.~\cite{almajalid2018development} proposed an automatic breast ultrasound (BUS) image segmentation system to aid in its diagnosis and treatment.
+In consideration of breast cancer being the deadliest cancer among women, \cite{almajalid2018development} proposed an automatic breast ultrasound (BUS) image segmentation system to aid in its diagnosis and treatment.
 The authors utilized the vanilla U-Net model on the preprocessed BUS images.
-The images are preprocessed using the contrast enhancement with histogram equalization and noise reduction with speckle reducing anisotropic diffusion (SRAD)~\cite{yu2002speckle} techniques to improve the image quality.
+The images are preprocessed using the contrast enhancement with histogram equalization and noise reduction with speckle reducing anisotropic diffusion (SRAD)~\citep{yu2002speckle} techniques to improve the image quality.
 Finally, with the assumption of the presence of a single tumor region the authors filtered the false positive regions to remove the noisy regions.
-Later, Wang et al.~\cite{wang2018simultaneous} proposed a multi-feature guided CNN model for classification and segmentation of the bone surfaces in the US scans.
-The US images are initially processed with pre-enhancing (PE) net to synthesize a US scan that highlights the bone surface, by using B-mode US scan and three filtered image features, including local phase tensor image (LPT), local phase bone image (LB) and bone shadow enhanced image (BPE).
-The feature enriched images are then used by a classification U-Net model (cU-Net) to produce the segmentation mask and identify the type of the bone surface.
-This multi-task deep learning framework achieved promising segmentation and classification results with F1-score of 0.96 and 0.90 on SonixTouch and Clarius C3 datasets respectively.
+This assumptions limits the capability of the model to generate masks for multiple tumor regions.
+In this regard, \cite{li2019automatic} incorporated dense connections in the U-Net model (DenseU-Net) to efficiently segment levator hiatus from ultrasound images.
+The implication of dense connections enabled feature reuse and reduction in the trainable parameters.
+The DenseU-Net model is trained to generate the binary segmentation mask which is post-processed with binary thresholding to generate mask sharp boundaries, and localized regions are generated with active contour model~\citep{li2016segmentation} without compromising the performance of the model.